alphagov/digitalmarketplace-paas-route-service/README.md

   6. Once you're done, clean up the image and container with `docker-compose down`.
 To stop the container without removing it, use `docker-compose stop`.

-**Caveat:** This method is not ideal for locally testing frontend app routing.
+**Caveat:** This method is less than ideal for locally testing frontend app routing.
 In production, PaaS handles this automagically as the frontend apps are all on the same host - [more info about this is available on the DM manual](https://alphagov.github.io/digitalmarketplace-manual/application-architecture.html?highlight=routing#overall-architecture)).

 More info on `docker-compose` commands: https://docs.docker.com/compose/reference/overview/